 As a student pilot, you will not be flying a Boeing 737 to get your private pilot license.

 Indeed, most student pilot trainer aircraft are small and have a tiny cockpit.

 Do you think having an iPad Pro with a large screen will help you fly better?

 A student pilot must buy an iPad with the most suitable size to fit in a trainer aircraft.
 The Cellular iPad mini is the most ideal for a Cessna 172 cockpit.

-If your iPad pro blocks your view of the panel and you can’t see your instruments, then what is the use of having an iPad?
+If your iPad Pro blocks your view of the panel and you can’t see your instruments, what is the use of an iPad?

 Have you noticed I mentioned buying a Cellular iPad mini?

-It is because if you buy a cellular iPad mini, your iPad will already have a GPS chip installed in it.
+If you buy a cellular iPad mini, your iPad will already have a GPS chip installed.
 Otherwise, you will have to pay for an extra GPS.